YangLing0818/EditWorld/README.md

 # EditWorld: Simulating World Dynamics for Instruction-Following Image Editing

+## News

+**June 23, 2024**
+- After consulting with the sponsors, we have released a training dataset that has not been manually rechecked.
+The dataset link is [EditWorld_data](https://huggingface.co/datasets/zbhpku/editworld_data_basicv0).
+Best of luck with your research!

 ## Overview

 This repository contains the official implementation of our [EditWorld](https://arxiv.org/abs/2405.14785).
 In this work, we introduce a new task namely **world-instructed image editing**, which defines and categorizes the instructions grounded by various world scenarios.
 We curate a new image editing dataset with world instructions using a set of large pretrained models (e.g., GPT-3.5, Video-LLava and SDXL).
 We also propose a new post-edit method for world-instructed image editing.